Sikalnayakanpet Kalamkari : History

 Owing to changing customer demands, the artists started making sarees.
 Earlier, it used to be plain sarees with minimal designs in cotton.
 These days they have excelled in making these art on silk.
 Posting few stories here.

-A complete decoration of the temple chariot with kalamkari painting Distressed people on a boat praying to Lord Vishnu to save them from
+Distressed people on a boat praying to Lord Vishnu to save them from

 drowning.
 Lord Vishnu takes the form of fish and saves the lives.